 Our partners at Efinancial work with more than 100 trusted life insurance companies, so they can search for the most competitive life insurance rates from trusted providers and deliver them to you.

 What are the pros and cons of a term life insurance policy?

 Term life insurance is a great option for young families who prefer to pay less for life insurance.
 These policies are designed to ensure that the insured's loved ones will be financially safe should unexpected death occur.

 Term life insurance is affordable and flexible.
 You can choose your policy term (typically 1 to 30 years) to match your needs.
-And for healthy, non-smoking adults, rates are very affordable.
-Payments are fixed and will not increase over the life of the policy term, and you can customize your policy by adding extra coverage (also known as riders) when your policy goes in force.
-Additionally, you can also buy a second life insurance policy to maximize your level of coverage, which can sometimes prove to be cheaper than adding riders to an existing policy.
+And if you're healthy and don't smoke, rates are generally very affordable.
+Payments are fixed and will not increase over the life of the policy term, and you can customize your policy by adding extra coverage (also known as riders) when your policy goes into force.
+Additionally, you can buy a second life insurance policy to maximize your level of coverage, which can sometimes prove to be cheaper than adding riders to an existing policy.